 The Read Write Inc website has some great tutorial videos to help you understand how Read Write Inc works and how you can support your child at home.
 For more information and tutorials for how you can support your child learning to read go to:

 At Aldwyn we use a variety of reading books that are motivating and enjoyable for our children enabling children to read for pleasure.
+In EYFS and Year One children use phonic decodable books .In later years are books are banded and develop in progression.
 We use a variety of reading schemes and real books in fiction, non fiction, poetry and plays.
-Our schemes are Pearson Phonic Readers, Dandelion Phonics, Rigby Star Fiction and Non Fiction, Project X, Rigby Pocket Reads and Oxford Reading Tree.
+Our schemes are Pearson Phonic Readers, Dandelion Phonics, ORT Book Bags, Rigby Star Fiction and Non Fiction, Project X, Rigby Pocket Reads and Oxford Reading Tree.